smach/IntroToR/README.md

 IntroToR
 ========

+Someday I hope to do a screencast of this, but meanwhile ....

-Files from my NICAR 2014 session Introduction to R for beginners.
+Here are files from my NICAR 2014 session Introduction to R for beginners, Feb.
+28, 2014.

 InstallPackagesNICAR2014.R will install all the add-on packages needed for this session.
 Note to do the Census data mapping you also need a Census API key -- more details in the IntroToR.R file.